melofton/module7_R_dev/module7.md

 distribution around the initial condition of chlorophyll-a and then run our model with slightly different initial conditions.

+**Q.20 What data from Lake Barco are needed to provide the initial condition for your forecast model?**

+**Answer Q.20**

-So far, we have been working with daily mean chlorophyll-a values from Lake Barco.
+So far, we have been working with daily mean chlorophyll-a values from Lake Barco to fit our model and generate a deterministic forecast.

 Now, we will use some high-frequency (5-minute) chlorophyll-a data from our lake to estimate initial conditions uncertainty.
+For ease of visualization, we will only look at data from 2019-10-09 to 2019-10-12.

 ``` r
 high_frequency_data <- read_csv("./data/BARC_chla_microgramsPerLiter_highFrequency.csv", show_col_types = FALSE) %>%